If you’re new to final expense insurance, you may be wondering where to get lead and the best way to start selling this insurance product.

 Be Ready to Nurture Leads

 Today’s insurance leads are taking longer to close, according to industry reports.
-This is true of many types of aged leads as well, with some taking between 5 and 7 contacts to close a sale.
+This is true of many types of aged leads as well, with some taking between five and seven touches to close a sale.
 Now, this isn’t so much a problem for aged leads agents because they have their system and process.
 There’s a routine to making the required number of contacts and tools such as dialers, CRMs, calendars, and email marketing can partially automate some of these repeated contacts.

 But there’s no question that aged leads are going to take some nurturing effort to pay off.
 Remember, they do come at a discount for a reason.